SCRUM-Webapp/SCRUM_Webapp_Project/README.md

 ```
 flask run
 ```
 Step 7: Visit the address showing on the console

+Step 8: We have purposely not added any example tickets with `insert_sample()` so create some of your own tickets and:
+Have fun!!!